WHERE WAVES BECOME REAL • LECTURE 9 OF 12

-How field ontology + anchoring dissolves every quantum puzzle
+How field ontology + anchoring reframes the quantum paradoxes — conditional on one stated postulate

 Part III: The Theory